 Only when we verify your prescription as valid, are we able to proceed with the shipment process.
 Please bear in mind that it may take us 1 to 5 days to ship from the date that it’s verified.

 Embrace works and is shipped worldwide.
 Visit our online Store to purchase Embrace2.
 While you are there, use our interactive tool to check that Embrace works where you live.

 We hope any questions you had regarding Embrace2 have now been clarified.
 If you’re still curious, our support center offers even more answers based on previous questions we’ve received.
 It’s definitely worth a peek.

-We currently do not ship to these countries: North Korea (DPRK), Mexico, China (PRC), Iran, Syria, Sudan, and South Sudan.
+We currently do not ship to these countries: North Korea (DPRK), Mexico, China (PRC), Iran, Syria, Sudan, South Sudan, and Brazil.